davidsagar86/Timeout/README.md

         {
             "name": "Twin Dynasty",
             "reason": [
-                "There is nothing for Tom to drink", "There is nothing for Wen to eat"
+                "There is nothing for Wen to eat"
             ]
         },
         {
             "name": "Wagamama",
             "reason": [
-                "There is nothing for Karol to drink", "There is nothing for Tom to drink"
+                "There is nothing for Karol to drink" ]
-            ]
         },
         {
             "name": "Sultan Sofrasi",
             "reason": [
-                "There is nothing for Karol to drink", "There is nothing for Tom to drink"
+                "There is nothing for Karol to drink" ]
-            ]
         },
         {